 Conduct

-As an essential reference in our actions, ACA’s Code of Ethics and Conduct assigns to everyone the important role of making it a driver of ethical construction, framing behaviours and providing guidance and inspiration in the face of challenges and demanding expectations faced by organisations.
-It therefore seeks to serve as a guide for conduct regarding how to act within the organisation, in business and in society.
+As an essential reference for our actions, ACA’s Code of Ethics and Conduct assigns everyone the important role of making it a force for ethical conduct, shaping behaviours and providing guidance and inspiration in response to the challenges and demanding expectations faced by organisations.
+It therefore seeks to serve as a guide for conduct within the organisation, in business, and in society.

-Accordingly, all employees and managers, regardless of their functional level, must comply with the provisions of this Code, under penalty of being subject to disciplinary action, in accordance with the legal and regulatory terms applicable to the offences committed.
-Third parties who engage with the Group’s companies within its value chain, to whom the Code applies, must also comply with it, under penalty of being subject to measures or sanctions contractually established.
+Accordingly, all employees and managers, regardless of their position, must comply with the provisions of this Code.
+Failure to do so may result in disciplinary action, in accordance with the legal and regulatory terms applicable to the offences committed.
+Third parties who engage with the Group’s companies within its value chain, to whom the Code applies, must also comply with it, under penalty of being subject to the measures or sanctions contractually established.

 Whistleblowing